jouvetg/igm/doc/write_plot2d.md

 This IGM module produces 2D plan-view plots of variable params.varplot at a given frequency.
 The plots are saved as png files in the working directory.

-# I/O:

-Input: variable to be plotted
+The module takes variable to be plotted and return png files
-Output: png files

 # Parameters: